andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 ## Outline

+- Opening
 - Pre-conference activities
 - Arrival
 - Long-time friends and new ones
 - Meet the Authors
 - Workshop
+- Closing Keynote from Irina
 - Book
 - Hamtramck, MI
 - Wrap up — The Long Goodbye

+## Opening
+This post is a look back at the weeks leading up to RailsConf 2024, and significant events from the event!
+There's a big change coming in 2025.
+Read on to learn more!

 ## Pre-conference activities
 - I gave a local, first run of the workshop content for [High Performance Active Record Apps](http://andyatkinson.com/blog/2024/04/10/workshop-active-record-postgresql-apps-minneapolis) in Minneapolis at Industrious.
 About 15 attended!
 This first run helped me realize I had too much content and needed to set up examples to copy and paste.